 Try to make the experience engaging and fun.
-Your goal with the livestream is to overcome any questions that have kept viewers from backing and to make a strong connection with backers to get them to continue sharing the campaign.
+Your goal with the livestream is to overcome any questions or concerns that have kept viewers from backing, and to make a strong connection with backers to get them to continue sharing the campaign.

-We find that livestreams are most powerful as you are getting close to hitting your funding goal or a popular stretch goal because backers who watch the livestream will share the project a lot more right after the livestream if a goal is within reach.
+We find that Kickstarter Lives are most powerful as you are getting close to hitting your funding goal or a popular stretch goal because backers who watch the livestream will share the project a lot more right after the livestream if a goal is within reach.

 We hope this helps.
 Happy streaming!